afperezm/isprs-segmentation/README.md

-# ColorMapGAN-PyTorch
-A PyTorch implementation of ColorMapGAN (TGRS2020)
+This repository contains code for the paper:

-<a href="https://arxiv.org/pdf/1907.12859.pdf">ColorMapGAN: Unsupervised Domain Adaptation for Semantic Segmentation Using Color Mapping Generative Adversarial Networks</a>
+ColorMapGAN: Unsupervised Domain Adaptation for Semantic Segmentation Using Color Mapping Generative Adversarial Networks. [arXiv, 2019](https://arxiv.org/pdf/1907.12859.pdf).

+## Requirements

+- Python 3
+- PyTorch 2.2.2 >=
+- Lightning 2.2.1 >=

+## Contents

 This is the implementation of the core method of ColorMapGAN, containing a total of three files: